jeebonAI/frontend/dioxus-vs-flutter.md

-# DJibon Frontend (Dioxus)
+# Jiboni Frontend (Dioxus)

-This directory contains the Dioxus-based frontend implementation for the DJibon Personal Assistance and Communication Tool (PACT).
+This directory contains the Dioxus-based frontend implementation for the Jiboni Personal Assistance and Communication Tool (PACT).

 ## Why Dioxus over Flutter?